Review of the Album "How to Measure a Planet?" by Dutch Metal Band The Gathering

 This album is pretty much of an atmospheric metal type with some feel of doom metal but thankfully when Anneke came along, she made these guys better as a group too.
 Liberty Bell has some distorted guitar in it and then the chanting style vocals by Anneke which can be heard in the background.
 And is it just me or is Anneke really that gorgeous?
 She is really quite attractive and her pleasant voice adds to her appeal.

-What Does the Album "How to Measure a Planet?"
-Demonstrate Musically?
+Brief Analysis of the First Disc of "How to Measure a Planet?"

-Final Thoughts About How to Measure a Planet?
-(First Listen Through)
+Final Thoughts About the Album How to Measure a Planet? as of 2024

 There is even an instrumental song in this album called South American Ghost Ride.
 It took me a while to get into the music of this band because they just felt like they were a little too weird for my tastes but they certainly give your ears a wonderful break from all of the heavy, pounding of thrash metal bands for instance.
 Illuminating tells the story of exploring stars and other planets.
 When we are in space, we will weigh less than on Planet Earth.
 Will we ever discover life on other planets such as Mars?
 Probably Built in the Fifties is a song that I heard the LIVE version of a long time ago.
 Lyrically it is about going on a long run until we have done all we can.
 In this search for our higher self, it is imagination that can take us anywhere instead of logic.
 Logic will only take us from A to B but imagination has the power to take us anywhere we want to go to.
 Musically, this album is a very good atmospheric rock album and it probably isn’t as good as Mandylion as of this first listen but the album’s music is an indication that this band needed to have someone like Anneke there not just for her excellent pitch of vocals but also for the fact that she soothes music listeners like me worldwide!